dphfox/wolf/docs/00-design/04-strings.md

 page_number: 4
 ---

-In Wolf, strings are a UTF-8 string of text with LF line endings.
+In Wolf, strings are an array of bytes conventionally representing UTF-8 text with LF line endings.

 ## String literals